-- Grit, defined as “passion and perseverance for long-term goals of personal significance.”
+- Grit, defined as the “passion and perseverance for long-term goals of personal significance.”

 The team analyzed the data of 11,258 cadets over ten years.
 What they found was surprising: Cognitive ability was negatively related to physical ability and grit.
 In other words, the more cognitive ability the cadets had, the less physically able, or “gritty,” they were.

-While cognitive ability predicted academic and military grades, cadets’ physical ability and grit predicted whether or not they completed their both their initiation training and whether they graduated from West Point at all.
+While cognitive ability predicted academic and military grades, cadets’ physical ability and grit predicted whether or not they completed their initiation training and whether they graduated from West Point at all.

 The research was published Monday in the journal Proceedings of the National Academy of Sciences.